 Alex "CaliPower" Valle: Also known as "Tio/Uncle/Papa Valle", Alex is the head of Level Up Live and one of the oldest American players within the FGC, having been playing since the early days of Street Fighter II.
 Considered a living legend, he has taken many players under his wing and taught them how to play competitively.
 Helped create Wednesday Night Fights along with fellow oldbie Mike Watson, and is currently the host of a new series called Rushdown Live, where he helps fellow community members understand the tools and skills that make a competitive player.

 Ryan "Filipino Champ" Ramirez: An up-and-coming player who is infamous for being quite polarizing within the community.
 While his skill is commendable, his attitude is sometimes viewed as uncouth, to put it lightly.
 In addition, his character choices have also come under criticism, as he is also infamous for playing Dhalsim and Phoenix, who are already well-established as being extremely annoying and difficult to deal with.
 Ironically, he is also given flak for sticking with characters that do poorly in certain match-ups, most notably against ChrisG.
-Formerly sponsored by Complexity Gaming, and the head of the FGTV crew.
+Formerly sponsored by Revolution Gaming, and the head of the FGTV crew.

 Eduardo "Puerto Rico (PR) Balrog" Perez-Frangie: Making his debut in Evolution 2009, PR Balrog is, simply put, a triple threat.
 Proficient in Street Fighter IV, Marvel vs. Capcom 3, and Street Fighter X Tekken, his moment of stardom came when he clutched against Viscant at Evolution 2011 with Tron Bonne.
 Became a part of Team Evil Geniuses.

-Loren "Fanatiq" Riley: An old-school Marvel VS. Capcom 2 player best known for his high profile money matches and his preference for playing on pad.
+Loren "Fanatiq" Riley: An old-school Marvel vs. Capcom 2 player best known for his high profile money matches and his preference for playing on pad.
 Formerly sponsored by AGE.

 Kun Xian Ho: One of the hosts of Cross Counter Asia, the other being fan-favorite commentator Zhi.
 Xian is a KOF prodigy who started playing competitively at the age of 10.
 Nowadays, Xian is famous for playing the Difficult but Awesome Gen in Super Street Fighter IV, a character who has placed consistently low in the tier lists since the original version, and winning many majors with him, including the SSFIVAE tournament at Evo 2013.
 He is considered one of, if not the, best Gen players in the entire world.
 Currently sponsored by Razer, and member of the Singaporean team Desperation Move.